 What’s the difference between the flipped classroom and flipped learning?

 Well, the concept was originally developed for school students, so it was natural to call it the flipped classroom.
-When John started talking about this approach a few years ago and suggesting it was used with farmer workshops, he preferred to call it flipped learning to get away from the school setting.
+When John started talking about this approach a few years ago and suggested it be used with farmer workshops, he preferred to call it flipped learning to get away from the school setting.
 And now this seems to be a common way of describing it, for if you Google “flipped learning” you’ll get about 40 million hits, whereas “flipped classroom” only gets about 25 million hits.

 We are suggesting that this approach could be used by enablers of change.
 Here’s a few thoughts on how you could use it.